aspiringsecurity/EthTransport/BillingTool/Oort/README.md

+We have developed a road incident management system using Javascript, HTML5, SAP's UI5 on the front end, Oort’s blockchain services and Storj’s decentralized cloud object storage, Tron DAO, using open source AWS video streaming system and crowdsourcing marketplace enabled by Sequence Wallet and Spheron for enabling sharing of government assets like toll prepaid card, car details information for interstate travel, driving license management and quarterly pollution check and control powered by Ethercalc (SocialCalc), Polygon, NFTPorts for infrastructure and access of data from Polygon blockchains, NFT.Storage, Lit protocol for security and neume for data retrieval and at the road incident spot for better coordination and immediate action.

+Oort blockchain services and Storj Decentralized storage: https://github.com/aspiringsecurity/EthTransport/tree/main/BillingTool

 # Oort

 This repository contains scripts and instructions for reproducing the experiments in our OSDI '21 paper "[Oort: Efficient Federated Learning via Guided Participant Selection](https://www.usenix.org/conference/osdi21/presentation/lai)".